Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Metric trees, acyclic gluings, finite graphs

 \begin{definition} Let $M$ be a metric space (or more generally a set) and $T$ be an order on $M$.
 Suppose that $M$ is a disjoint union $M = A \bigsqcup B$ and that for any two points $x\in A$, $y \in B$ we have $x <_T y$.
 We define a new order $T'$ on $M$ as follows: if $x, y \in A$ or $x, y \in B$ we put $x <_{T'} y$ if $x <_T y$.
 For any two points $x \in A$ and $y\in B$ we put $x >_T y$.
 We say that $T'$ is a {\it cyclic shift} of the order $T$. \end{definition}

 It is clear that for a given metric space the relation to be a cyclic shift is an equivalence relation on orders.
 For example, all clockwise orders of a circle with different starting points are cyclic shifts of each other.
-For a given a metric space $M$, a total order $T$ and a point $x\in M$, there exists a unique cyclic shift $T^x$ such that $x$ is the minimal point for this order.
+For a given metric space $M$, an order $T$ and a point $x\in M$, there exists a unique cyclic shift $T^x$ such that $x$ is the minimal point for this order.

 In the following two remarks we state straightforward properties of cyclic shifts and cyclic order ratio functions.